 Zanzibar in August

-Besides great beach days and good diving off the northern coasts, August is prime time for sport fishing off Zanzibar.
-Deep sea boat tours can be arranged to search for sailfish and marlin, which can be hooked off the east coast right through until February.
+- Besides great beach days and good diving off the northern coasts, August is prime time for sport fishing off Zanzibar.
+Deep sea boat tours can be arranged to search for sailfish and marlin, which can be hooked off the east coast until February.